Rush505/valhardmode/README.md

 ## Current Features

 ### Quality of Life
-* Auto-enables position sharing
-* Increases max stack size of stackable items to 999
+* Increases max stack size of stackable items
-* Increases max capacity of Smelter-like objects by 5x
+* Increases max capacity of Smelter-like objects
 * Fireplace-type objects don't consume fuel
 * Allow usage of items while swimming
 * Ability to delete items by picking them up and hitting DEL key (this is not reversible and there is no confirmation!)
+* Increased crafting station use range

 ### Difficulty Increases
-* Increases normal enemy health by 2x
+* Increases normal enemy health
-* Increases all boss health by 1.5x
-* Increased Eikthyr movement speeds
 * Double the chance for enemies to be a higher level
+* Increased Eikthyr movement speed and special attack damage
 * Prevents most non-equippable/consumable items from being teleported
 * Increased damage taken by ships from large waves